News & Events

 Read More

 As the Firm begins its 25th anniversary year, Sahn Ward is proud to announce that Elisabetta T. Coschignano has become a Member of the Firm.
-In recognition of Ms. Coschignano’s accomplishments and contributions to the Firm’s growth and development, including her role in mentoring the Firm’s younger attorneys, the Firm has changed its name to Sahn Ward Braff Koblenz Coschignano PLLC.
+In recognition of Ms. Coschignano’s accomplishments and contributions to the Firm’s growth and development, including her role in mentoring the Firm’s younger attorneys, the Firm has changed its name to Sahn Ward Braff Coschignano PLLC.
 The Firm is also pleased to announce that Michael H. Sahn and Jon A. Ward will share the roles and responsibilities of Co-Managing Members to guide the Firm in its continued service to its clients, and its expanding practice, in the years ahead.

 Read More